Trucking Insurance Coverages

 Truck insurance is a type of commercial auto insurance.
 A commercial truck is a heavy piece of equipment that needs a good insurance plan.
 Mishaps in a large truck can cause massive damage to everything around it.
 The amount of insurance you need depends on the type of truck and what cargo you’re transporting.

 It is typically paid for by the owner of the vehicle.
 Coverage can be for one truck or an entire fleet of trucks.
-Almost any type of truck can be covered with truck insurance.
+Almost any type of truck can be covered with truck insurance– from a small box truck to full fledged semi truck insurance.
 But you would probably need to shop around because sometimes different companies insure different types of trucks.
 (That’s where we can help.)
 We have access to insurance companies that specialize in light trucking insurance, for example.
 Insurance companies will cover the following type of trucks:

 - Dually pickups